hsnlab/SAC/README.md

 By these means, a serverless application can be assembled from its basic components on demand to achieve a cost-efficient operation with respect to the actual application characteristics.

+Our paper has been accepted as a full paper for [2023 IEEE/IFIP Network Operations and Management Symposium (NOMS'23)](https://noms2023.ieee-noms.org/).

+If you use these algorithms for a publication or project, please cite the accompanying paper:

+J. Czentye, I. Pelle and B. Sonkoly, "Cost-optimal Operation of Latency Constrained Serverless Applications: From Theory to Practice," NOMS 2023 IEEE/IFIP Network Operations and Management Symposium, Miami, FL, USA, 2023, pp. 1-10.

 ## Installation